domward2/my-replit-project/replit.md

-# SentimentTrader - AI-Powered Crypto Trading Platform
+# PnL AI - AI-Powered Crypto Trading Platform

 ## Overview

-SentimentTrader is a modern web application that combines AI-driven sentiment analysis with crypto trading automation.
+PnL AI is a modern web application that combines AI-driven sentiment analysis with crypto trading automation.
 The platform provides retail traders with a safety-first approach to cryptocurrency trading through real-time sentiment signals, automated risk controls, and multi-exchange portfolio management.
 Built as a full-stack TypeScript application, it features a React frontend with shadcn/ui components and an Express.js backend with session-based authentication.

 ## User Preferences